jpsluka/modeling-the-invisible-workshop/HiddenModel_source/README.md

 The COPASI file is also setup to fit the `Fit_to_Data_InfA_2018` data.
 Navigate down to `COPASI > Tasks > Parameter Estimation`.
  * The CDC data is already linked to the parameter estimation task, and you can examine that linkage by clicking the "Experimental Data" button in the upper right.
     * You can choose the optimization method with the "Method" dropdown near the center of the page.
     * "Particle Swarm" works well and is less likely to get trapped in a local minima.
     * Click on the "Show Settings" checkbox and change the swarm settings to Iteration Limt: 10000, Swarm Size: 2000, and Std.
 Deviation: 1e-9.
 * Click the "Run" button at the bottom of the page.
 * Several windows should open including "Progress of Fit" and "COPASI Progress Dialog".
 (These windows may be hidden behind the main COPASI window.)
     * This model has several feedback loops so it is easy for it to get trapped in a local minima.
- * You might run the swarm several times and choose the one that gives the sum of squares error.
+    * You might run the swarm several times and choose the one that gives the lowest sum of squares error.
     * For this model and data set, the error should be around 2.3.

 <img width="963" height="515" alt="image" src="https://github.com/user-attachments/assets/8df4d24c-fbd7-47fa-a196-e200735e06f2" />